9 Essential Tools For Your DIY Shop

 2nd – Layout Tools

-Add in a good tape measure for longer parts, and don’t forget the calipers for the moments when precision matters.
+Add a good tape measure for longer parts, and don’t forget the calipers for the moments when precision matters.

 3rd – Power Saw(s)